PROJECT 514 415

 Creating impactful change for the endometriosis community

-We feel incredibly fortunate to have collaborated with and shared the experiences of individuals living with endometriosis through 'PROJECT 514415'.
-Over two years, we collected poetry, short stories, letters, and art directly from the endometriosis community, and it was a true privilege to be entrusted with such meaningful works that vividly illustrate the impact of endometriosis.
+We feel incredibly grateful to have collaborated with and shared the stories of individuals living with endometriosis through PROJECT 514415.
+Over two years, we gathered poetry, short stories, letters, and artwork directly from the community.
+It has been a true privilege to be entrusted with these powerful and meaningful works that vividly convey the impact of endometriosis.

 Project 514 415: Accomplishments